This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Are you trying to give Doug and me an inferiority complex?”
 Becky chuckled.
 “I don’t know about him, but you’re making me feel bad.”

-Whatsit simply cocked his head and hummed the sad, small violin ditty as he turned to the control console and typed the entries necessary to begin deactivation of the stasis chambers holding the selected colonists.
+Whatsit hummed the sad, small violin ditty as he turned to the control console and typed the entries necessary to begin deactivation of the stasis chambers holding the selected colonists.

 Hali McGowan: when will the third book be done?
 I am absolutely hooked.
 I red the first two books within less than a week.
 I'm itching for the third one.
 The plotline is absolutely wonderful.
 I've never been much for sci-fi ish books. but you've got me hooked on this series